Muslim Walls of Madrid: Gates

-From an archaeological perspective, the Puerta de la Vega offers the most data; thus existing references utilize data extrapolated from the excavations.
+From an archaeological perspective, the Puerta de la Vega offers the most data; thus existing references use data extrapolated from the excavations.
 The foundations of one of the buckets that originally flanked this gate have been documented.
 The dimensions of the access, according to data from the excavations, would have been 4.5 and 3.5 meters.
 Typologically it is a narrow gate, between two towers and a poorly developed.
 After the archaeological activities only the foundation has been preserved, but this is outside of its original position.

 Towers

 The wall was organized in different towers, quadrangular, of between 3.3 and 2.4 meters according to the tower- and with paw at the base, with an arrangement slightly protruding from the main wall.
 They were spaced approximately every 20 meters.
 These stretches combined stonework of flint and limestone.

 Despite the measures, currently these are just highlights with respect to the wall in which they are framed.
 The section that must necessarily serve as a guide because of being the best preserved, that of Park Mohamed I, has about 20 meters between each tower.
 There are a total of six, although one tower was lost, but is indicated by its base.
 The towers serve to confirm, once again, that this constitutes an enclosure of an Islamic court.
 The shape of the towers supports such a conclusion, as usually the Christians used a semicircular shape, clearly unlike those seen in the Park Mohamed I.